anvesh-ravuru/ipl-data-analytics/README.md

-# ipl-data-analytics
+In this project, I combined my passion for cricket with big data engineering to analyze IPL match data (2008-2017).
+My goal was to leverage the power of PySpark to process granular, ball by ball data for every match.
-Analyses IPL cricket data (till 2017) using PySpark in Databricks.
-Implements an ELT pipeline: loads CSVs to S3, ingests with PySpark, performs transformations, saves results as Parquet in S3, and creates visualizations with matplotlib.
+I built a complete, end to end pipeline entirely on Databricks Community Edition (Free Tier).
+This workflow loads raw CSVs into AWS S3, ingests and transforms the data using PySpark, performs deep analysis via Spark SQL, and generates insights using Matplotlib.
+This project demonstrates how to handle large scale sports data effectively using zero cost cloud infrastructure.